SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Experiments

 \subsection{Main Result}

-The main result of SofT-GRPO is shown in Table \ref{maindata}.
-SofT-GRPO can lead to a clear and consistent improvement from the No-Finetune results under the soft-thinking reasoning pattern.
-Compared to GRPO under the discrete-token CoT, the proposed SofT-GRPO exhibits slight but stable leads (+0.13\% on average) on the Mean@32 (i.e., Pass@1, @1 in the Table) metrics over LLMs of three sizes.
-Notably, the SofT-GRPO can lead to a clear improvement in the Pass@16 (+1.80\% on average) and Pass@32 (+2.19\%) metrics.
-Moreover, this observation will still hold when adopting the soft-thinking pattern on the GRPO, demonstrating the significance of SofT-GRPO in reinforcing the soft-thinking performance.
+As shown in Table \ref{maindata}, SofT-GRPO can lead to a clear and consistent improvement from the No-Finetune results under the soft-thinking reasoning pattern.
+Moreover, SofT-GRPO outperforms applying soft-thinking on top of the discrete-token trained GRPO on average, demonstrating superior soft-thinking reasoning ability.

+For Pass@1, SofT-GRPO consistently outperforms the discrete-token trained GRPO across LLMs of three sizes (+0.13\% on average accuracy).
+In contrast, comparing the +GRPO results on the discrete-token and soft-thinking patterns, performing soft-thinking on top of the discrete-token trained GRPO gives inconsistent improvement.

+As observed in \citet{yue2025does}, GRPO can lead to decreased performance on Pass@K over the No-Finetune model, even though it improves performance for Pass@1.
+We can observe the same result in Table \ref{maindata}.
+In contrast, the SofT-GRPO leads to a clear improvement in the Pass@16 (+1.80\% on average) and Pass@32 (+2.19\% on average) metrics.
+Appendix \ref{Appendixd2} shows that the superiority will also hold for different temperatures.
+As detailed in Appendix \ref{Appendixe}, the improvement in Pass@16 and Pass@32 is likely due to the fact that for each sample in each LLM reasoning step, SofT-GRPO can reinforce the output probability of several tokens instead of focusing on one in GRPO.